jazz-johnston/PowerBI-Portfolio-Project1/README.md

-# logistics-operations
-Operational &amp; Financial Performance Dashboard for Logistics Operations (2023–2024) 📘 Project Overview
+Project name: **Operational & Financial Performance Dashboard**

+Tool: Power BI

+Data: Synthetic dataset (Transactions 2023–2024)

+Author: Jazz Johnston

+Company: The company provides transportation and logistics services for the energy and mining sectors.
+It handles shipments of oil products, raw minerals, and industrial equipment across multiple regions.
+Transportation is done through a multi-modal network — rail and sea for long-distance routes, trucks for regional deliveries, and air freight for urgent or high-value cargo.

-This Power BI report provides a comprehensive overview of the company’s financial and operational performance between January 2023 and December 2024.
+▫️ 1.
+Reports goal: The report provides a comprehensive view of financial and operational performance for the logistics division.
-It tracks revenue growth, profitability, service reliability, and delivery efficiency — enabling data-driven decisions across logistics operations.
+It enables management to monitor revenue growth, profitability, delivery efficiency, and service reliability over time.

-🎯 Objective

-To monitor and analyze key KPIs across finance, operations, and customer service, focusing on:
+The dashboard supports data-driven decision-making by consolidating key KPIs across finance, operations, and customer service.
-Revenue and margin trends
-Delivery performance and lead times
-On-time shipment improvement
-Variance to plan and operational efficiency

-🧩 Key Features

-Multi-page Power BI report including:
-Overview: Executive summary with core KPIs and trends
-Financials: Revenue, gross margin, and variance analysis
-Service: Delivery reliability, OTIF %, and delay root-cause breakdown
-Trends: Year-over-year patterns in revenue, OTIF %, and lead time Interactive filters by Region, Product Category, and Customer Segment Measures built using advanced DAX for rolling periods, YoY comparison, and statistical control limits
+▫️ 2.
+Data Sources: Synthetic transaction data was used (Revenue, Plan Revenue, Cost, OTIF, Lead Time, Segments, Regions, Categories).

-📊Key metrics
+▫️ 3.
+Key metrics
 • Revenue & Gross Margin (%) – measure overall business performance and profitability.
 • OTIF % (On-Time In-Full) – tracks delivery reliability and service quality.
 • Lead Time (days) – measures average shipment duration and operational efficiency.